jeertmans/jeertmans.github.io/_tabs/about.md

 ---

 ![Staring at lines of code - Generated with Fooocus, improved by ChatGPT](/assets/img/posts/code.webp){: .shadow }
-_Staring at lines of code - Generated with Fooocus_, improved by ChatGPT
+_Staring at lines of code - Generated with Fooocus, improved by ChatGPT_

 Hello, I am Jérome, or @jeertmans, and welcome to my personal blog!